xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

              'vendor': 'Cisco'}}
 ^^^^ END napalm_get ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```
 The ouput shows the facts (napalm getter) retrieved from the hosts provided in the inventory.
 For every host the tasks are executed separately by a thread, hence the results are shown per host.
-It returns a dictionary with key being the napalm getter name and value being the result of executing the getter method.
+It returns a dictionary for each host, with key being the napalm getter name and value being the result of executing the getter method.

  **Execute tasks without config file**